 People like my dad and me are left trying to navigate the labyrinth of bureaucratic bullshit in order to get even simple procedures like…say, a CHEST XRAY after having LUNG SURGERY.
 Or, getting rid of a clot in a PICC line.
 Both of which, my dad and I have had to fight tooth and nail for.

-I have my appointment today with the new primary doctor I met a couple of weeks ago to discuss TPN.
+I have my appointment today with the new primary doctor I met a couple of weeks ago to discuss iv nutrition.
 I’m SO nervous to go down that route.

 But I’m more nervous if I don’t.